theripper93/theripper-premium-hub/premium-changelogs/puzzle-locks.md

+## Version 0.6.0
+- New puzzle - Melody

 ## Version 0.5.0
 - Added fix for core bug that radomly pops up journals
 - Sidebar interface has new configure (gm only) and share to chat buttons